refinedev/refine/.changeset/grumpy-apricots-fix.md

 "@refinedev/core": patch
 ---

-fix: added rquired `key` prop to `<Auhtenticated />` component to resolve issues with its unmounting and remounting behavior.
+fix: added required `key` prop to `<Auhtenticated />` component to resolve issues with its unmounting and remounting behavior.